YatFungLoo/learning-WebGL/README.md

 ```

 > Sometimes geometry can share the same vertex, using indexing vertex can be
-> marked as reusable and it can leveraged as optimization.
+> marked as reusable and it can leveraged as optimisation.

 ## Lesson 9